 Announcement

-Control AWS costs with 29 FinOps workflows
+Control AWS costs with 29 workflows for FinOps

 Flowpipe's new AWS Thrifty mod identifies cost-saving possibilities and realizes them with approval or automatically.